Documentation Index

 Available in VPC

 The Cloud DB Serverless service on NAVER Cloud Platform enables easy and fast deployment of DB clusters in a serverless cloud environment, automatically optimizing specifications and capacity.
-The detailed usage can be found in Cloud DB Serverless Usage, but it is recommended to first review the overall scenario of using the Cloud DB Serverless service.
-By learning the usage scenarios first and then reviewing the usage methods, you can make smoother use of the Cloud DB Serverless service.
+While you can explore the service in detail with our Getting Started and Using Cloud DB Serverless guides, we recommend starting with this quickstart overview to understand the complete workflow.
 After that, you can create DB clusters in the NAVER Cloud Platform console and easily operate databases.

 4. Create DB Clusters